 and many others..

-• Don’t pay for stuff with cash in convenience stores.
+Only the first three can be used to access Amazon.co.jp and those three all let you exchange the points for JAL air miles. - Don’t pay for stuff with cash in convenience stores.
 You could use your credit card, but the quickest way is electronic money.
 Each chain of convenience stores supports a different player in the electronic money space:

 Waon: the new kid on the block, supported at Family Mart and Ministop.
 Growing rapidly.